kilpkonn/msc-thesis/main.typ

 === Term search in Standard ML <standardml>
 As a part of the RedPRL#cite-footnote("The red* family of proof assistants", "2024-04-06", "https://redprl.org/", "https://web.archive.org/web/20240316102035/https://redprl.org/") @redprl project, @algebraic-foundations-of-proof-refinement implements term search for Standard ML.

-The algorithm suggested in @algebraic-foundations-of-proof-refinement keeps track of subproblems in a telescope @telescopic-mappings-typed-lambda-calc.
+The algorithm suggested in @algebraic-foundations-of-proof-refinement keeps track of the subproblems in a telescope @telescopic-mappings-typed-lambda-calc.
 A telescope is a list of types with dependencies between them.
 It is a convenient data structure to keep the proof state for dependently typed languages.
-However, for languages without dependent types (this also includes Rust), they suggest to using a regular list instead.
+However, for languages without dependent types (this also includes Rust), they suggest using a regular list instead.

 To more effectively propagate substitutions to subproblems in the telescope @algebraic-foundations-of-proof-refinement suggests using BFS instead of DFS.
 The idea is to run all the tactics once on each subproblem, repeatedly.